Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 The reality was that I didn’t have to be next to it for the cover to do its job.
 As long as it was between me and them, it was working.
 By bounding too far ahead, I put safety angles at risk and forced my partner to move again.

 Rifle #1 went down 2/3 of the way through day one with short stroking issues.
 This is my first AR-15 and one that I’ve rebuilt several times.
 I was unable to determine the root cause, so I am chalking it up to poor lubrication and weak ammunition for now.
 It’s had trouble with weak ammo and cold temperatures in the past.

 The TR24 1-4x optic on it worked great for that application, though.

 Rifle #2, the LW BCM with Elcan Specter OS4x functioned flawlessly.
-The light weight was awesome when humping it up and down the trails, and the Elcan was perfect for target ID and engagement.
-I used max brightness almost the entire time, and it was perfect for the shaded wooded terrain.
+Its light weight was awesome when humping up and down the trails, and the Elcan was perfect for target ID and engagement.
+I used maximum brightness almost the entire time, and it was perfect for the shaded wooded terrain.
 It stood out just enough to draw the eye, but not so much that it was distracting.

 Rifle #3, the 20″ Musket with UBR 2.0 and TA-110, worked great for the afternoon that I used it.
 The LED ACOG was superb, as expected.

 However, the extra weight of the entire set up was definitely noticed.
 The stubby foregrip was very useful for carrying the rifle in the patrol position without inducing wrist strain.
 All things being equal, I wouldn’t mind having to hump the musket around longer term- but I definitely preferred the lighter weight of rifle #2.